css

 pnpm i -g lightningcss

-I hate frameworks in general.
-They tend to be unnecessary, introduce unnecessary learning curves to the glorious simplicity of vanilla CSS, and more often than not, they’re unnecessarily constrained, making it a hurdle, if not impossible, to fully customise.
-But if I must recommend some frameworks, these are the ones I consider good*:
+I dislike them in general.
+They introduce unnecessary learning curves to the glorious simplicity of vanilla CSS and, more often than not, can be quite constrained, making full customisation a hurdle.
+But if I must recommend some, these are the ones I consider decent*:

 resources